Mother and Child (2009 film): Production

 The film was originally going to be produced by Cha Cha Cha Films, Focus Films and Universal Studios; Julie Lynn through Mockingbird Films took over in late 2008 with a production budget of $7 million.
 Principal photography began in January, 2009.

 Reception

-The film has been met with generally positive reviews, with critics praising the standout performance of Annette Bening.
-It has a 78% approval rating based on 130 reviews on Rotten Tomatoes.
+The film was met with generally positive reviews, with critics praising the standout performance of Annette Bening.
+It has a 79% approval rating based on 131 reviews on Rotten Tomatoes.
 The site's critics consensus reads, "Though it occasionally veers into unnecessary melodrama, Mother and Child benefits from a stellar cast and writer-director Rodrigo Garcia's finely detailed, bravely unsentimental script."
-On Metacritic, the film has a weighted average score of 64, indicating "generally favorable reviews."
+On Metacritic, the film has a weighted average score of 64, indicating "generally favorable reviews".

 The film was awarded the Grand Prix du Jury at the 2010 Deauville American Film Festival.